zianpan/MLIP_Lab6/Lab5.md

 - Show the success of installation by running `java --version`

 ## Jenkins Installation
-- In the same page we use in **Java Installation**, locate the installation command for Jenkins.
+- In the same page for **Java Installation**, locate the installation command for Jenkins.
 For linux ubuntu system, it's:
 ```
 sudo wget -O /usr/share/keyrings/jenkins-keyring.asc \
   https://pkg.jenkins.io/debian-stable/jenkins.io-2023.key